 DoubleSpeak is the University of Pennsylvania's journal on and of translation, run by undergraduates at the university.
 It is one of the only university-based translation magazines in the United States.
 Here at DoubleSpeak, we strive to represent and celebrate a number of different languages, countries, and cultures by publishing interpretations of the work of poets and writers across centuries and around the world.

-ZHIQIAO (KATE) JIANG, copyright regulator and staff editor, is a sophomore from Hangzhou, China studying chemistry and materials science engineering in the VIPER program.
-Passionate about science, she also appreciates the art of integrative humanities.
-She loves conversations in philosophy, and she started learning Spanish in sixth grade because of Lionel Messi and FC Barcelona.
-In her free time, she enjoys running, playing the piano, and watching soccer games (¡Força Barça!).
+ZHIQIAO (KATE) JIANG, senior editor, is a junior from Hangzhou, China studying Chemistry and Materials Science & Engineering in the VIPER program.
+Passionate about science, she also loves language and translation because of the creative liberty between staying true to the original texts and sounding natural in the target language.
+She started learning Spanish in sixth grade because of Lionel Messi and FC Barcelona.
+In her free time, she enjoys running, playing classic rock records, and watching soccer games (¡Força Barça!).

 QUINN GRUBER, staff editor, copy editor, and lead graphic designer, is a junior in the College studying English and Italian.
 When they aren’t translating or writing poetry, you can usually find them talking excitedly about zines, knitting, playing the violin, or laughing very loudly at silly jokes.

 ASHLEY SNIFFEN, staff editor and lead copy editor, is a junior at the University of Pennsylvania studying History of Art and French and Francophone Studies.
 Passionate about art, language, and education, she enjoys staring at the paintings hanging on white walls of museums and creating events supporting artists and cultural institutions.
 In her spare time, she enjoys reading, basking in nature, and watching college basketball games.